paulfulop05/Toy_Language_Interpreter/README.md

 ## License

-This project is part of the Advanced Programming Methods course assignments.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---